hmlndrr/ENIT-CTF-Web-Writeups/Baby4J/Writeup.md

 Doing a quick Google Search, you can find the following result:
 ![](images/s1.png)

 Which shows references to Java, Graylog (*which is vulnerable to Log4J*) and something interesting which is an error in `Neo4J` which is a graph database.
 So we can add an hypothesis that the website uses `Neo4J` as a database.
+What is interesting that the data pattern looks like a graph since each person knows other persons, just like a graph.

 Throwing another payload like `?q=' union` to test if we can get an sql injection, we get the following error: